tamarques13/responsive-web-design/README.md

 # responsive-web-design
 💻 freeCodeCamp - Responsive Web Design

-This repository contains several codes that gives a generic example of Responsive Web Designs.
+This repository contains several codes that gives a generic example of Responsive Web Designs developed at freeCodeCamp.
 It serves as a template for understanding and implementing the specified functionality.